tigerlcl/tigerlcl/README.md

 * 🌍  I'm based in Great Bay Area, China
 * ✉️  You can contact me at [tigerlicuhk@gmail.com](mailto:tigerlicuhk@gmail.com)
-* 🧠  I'm learning LLM expertise, Dify, and more...
+* 🧠  I'm learning LLM expertise knowledge, coding-less/coding-free solution, and more...

+### Research Interests
+I focus on LLM-based Apps.
+Below are some stunning topics I am working on:

+* Good Data For AI: data cleaning and transformation.
+* Good AI For Research Service: tool, review, and community.

 ### Skills